psipred/DMPfold/README.md

 [![Build Status](https://travis-ci.org/psipred/DMPfold.svg?branch=master)](https://travis-ci.org/psipred/DMPfold)

-Extending genome-scale de novo protein modelling coverage using iterative deep learning-based prediction of structural constraints
+Deep learning extends de novo protein modelling coverage of genomes using iteratively predicted structural constraints.

 See our [paper in Nature Communications](https://www.nature.com/articles/s41467-019-11994-0) for more.
+Please cite the paper if you use DMPfold.

 ## Installation